SarahTabassum7/SarahTabassum7/README.md

 # Hi, I'm Sarah Tabassum

-**Business Analyst** with 5+ years of experience transforming complex data into actionable insights across IT, consulting, and analytics domains.
+**Technical Analyst** with 5+ years of experience transforming complex data into actionable insights across IT, consulting, and analytics domains.
 I bridge business goals with technical solutions through visualization, automation, and AI-driven analytics.

 ---